How to Shave Your Head in 2025: Step-by-Step

 Is it Okay to Shave My Head Every Day?

-Shaving daily is fine for some people, especially if they have coarse hair that grows quickly.
-However, daily shaving can irritate sensitive scalps.
-If you notice redness or discomfort, consider spacing out your shaves every other day to give your scalp time to recover.
+Daily shaving works fine if your hair grows fast and your scalp can handle it.
+Some guys do it with no issues.
+But daily shaving can irritate sensitive skin and dry out your scalp.
+If you notice redness, bumps, or discomfort, space out your shaves to every other day or every 2-3 days to give your scalp time to recover.